Infrastructure

 Cochin International Airport Limited (CIAL)

 The first Greenfield airport in India, the CIAL was ranked the third best airport in the 50 to 150 lakh passengers category based on the 2016 Airport Service Quality (ASQ) Survey conducted by Airports Council International (ACI), Montreal, Canada.
-The airport has a runway of 3,400m length with 45m wide code E runway.
+The airport has 3,400m length with 45 meter wide code E runway.
 Total area of the renewed domestic terminal is six lakh square feet, apart from the existing one lakh square feet.
-It has also the state of the art facilities which include 56 check in counters, 11 gates, seven aero bridges with a capacity to handle 2,000 passengers during peak hours.
-CIAL handled 4.3 million passengers in 2021 and became the third largest airport in the country in the international sector.
-As the country resumed scheduled commercial international flights on 27th March, 2022, CIAL is set to see more traffic in both international and domestic destinations.
-The details of passenger movement though Cochin International Airport (domestic and international) from 2018 to 2021 is illustrated in the Figure below:
+It has also the State of the art facilities which include 56 check in counters, 11 gates, seven aero bridges with a capacity to handle 2,000 passengers in peak hours.
+CIAL handled 8.9 million passengers in 2022-23 and became the third largest airport in the country in the international sector.
+CIAL has accomplished a remarkable record gross income of Rs 770.91 crore in the 2022-23 fiscal year, surpassing the annual revenues of all the previous years.
+Substantial increase in the revenue can be attributed to the impressive growth of non-aero income, collection of User Development Fee (UDF) and the increase in aeronautical tariffs as per the approved tariff card by the Airports Economic Regulatory Authority (AERA).
+The details of passenger movement though Cochin International Airport (domestic and international from 2019 to 2023 is given below:

 Kannur International Airport Limited (KIAL)